 Insects and Spiders that Eat Ticks

 From a human perspective, the world of insects and spiders is cruel, it’s all about eating and being eaten.
 Most spiders eat anything that they can catch, even their own mates are often consumed.
-Of all the animals that eat ticks, insects and spiders and parasitic worms are probably the most important tick eaters.
+Of all what eats ticks, insects and spiders and parasitic worms are probably the largest groups that eat ticks.
 Predatory insects that eat other insects are:

 Do Spiders Eat Ticks?